joergkrause/nyaf/docs/md/babel.md

 ### Configuring Babel

-Next, configure Babel to support the features **@nyaf** needs.
+Next, configure Babel to support the features **ny@f** needs.
 This is primarily the JSX namespaces, that are different from React.
 It's similar to the procedure described for TypeScript.
 However, the settings look a bit different.

 You can use either _.babelrc_ or the settings in _package.json_.
 The following example shows the settings in _package.json_ (on root level).